-The Series F Preferred Stock will not be convertible into shares of Common Stock in excess of 19.99% of the shares of Common Stock outstanding as of the date immediately prior to the date of the prospectus supplement under which the shares of Series F Preferred Stock were registered (the "Issuable Maximum") except in the event that the Company (A) obtains the stockholder approval for issuances of shares of Common Stock in excess of the Issuable Maximum or ("Stockholder Approval") (B) obtains a written opinion from outside counsel to the Company that such approval is not required.
-Until such approval or such written opinion is obtained, no holder of Series F Preferred Stock shall be issued in the aggregate more shares of Common Stock than such holder's pro rata share of the Issuable Maximum.
-In the event that after July 1, 2023, the Company has not obtained the Stockholder Approval or is not otherwise permitted to issue shares in excess of the Issuable Maximum, then a holder of Series F Preferred Stock may elect to have his or her shares of Series F Preferred Stock redeemed for cash.
+The Series F Certificate of Designations provided that the Series F Preferred Stock would not be convertible into shares of Common Stock in excess of 19.99% of the shares of Common Stock outstanding as of the date immediately prior to the date of the prospectus supplement under which the shares of Series F Preferred Stock were registered (the "Issuable Maximum") except in the event that the Company (A) obtained the stockholder approval for issuances of shares of Common Stock in excess of the Issuable Maximum or ("Stockholder Approval") or (B) obtained a written opinion from outside counsel to the Company that such approval is not required.
+Until such approval or such written opinion was obtained, no holder of Series F Preferred Stock would be issued in the aggregate more shares of Common Stock than such holder's pro rata share of the Issuable Maximum.
+In the event that after July 1, 2023, the Company had not obtained the Stockholder Approval or was not otherwise permitted to issue shares in excess of the Issuable Maximum, then a holder of Series F Preferred Stock could elect to have his or her shares of Series F Preferred Stock redeemed for cash.
+The Company received the Stockholder Approval on July 31, 2023.